NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h1 align="center"></h1>

+After the image's conversion to an array, I changed its dimensions to 640x640 again using CV2.

-The image's dimensions are changed to 640x640.
-The resized image is then converted into a format of (channel, height, width), its values changed to float for higher accuracy, and then changed to appear as a batch of size 1.
-After setting these parameters, we turn the image into a tensor, and divide by 255 in order to have the range of RGB values describing the image, set between 0 and 1.
-These are very important parameters that the model needs in order to be able to analyze the picture.
+I converted the resized image into a format of (channel, height, width), I changed its values to float for higher accuracy, and then made it appear as a batch of size 1.
+After setting these parameters, I turned the image into a tensor, which I divided by 255 in order to have the range of RGB values describing the image set between 0 and 1.

+These are very important parameters that the model needs to have defined correctly, in order to be able to analyze the picture.

+The model processes the image,

+Using CV2 and the output of the model, the script identifies the coordinates of the object's boundary, and stores these coordinates as a list of complex (imaginary) points in the form of (x + iy).

+and the processed image is returned to the user with the detected object highlighted in red color.

 <h1 align="center"></h1>